georgique/world-geojson/README.md

 * Russia (pending: 83)
 * USA (ready, OSM data)

 Note that some states boundaries are provided by OSM, however quality of that data is much lower.

-## Aligned borders (in progress)

-Most of the countries boundaries were prepared manually, so borders don't perfectly align.
-Here is the list of countries which borders have already got perfectly aligned with the surrondings:
-* Afghanistan
-* Albania

-## Roadmap
-Future planned changes and improvements are:
-* Replace states boundaries provided by OSM with manually-done boundaries with much better quality.
+It's planned to replace them with handmade ones eventually.

 ## Install